openpassphrase/opp/docs/source/wishlist.rst

 --

-If you've gotten this far in the docs, you are probably wondering why there's been no mention of end-user experience.
+If you've gotten this far in the docs, you are probably wondering why there's hardly been any mention of end-user experience.
 Rest assured, it's not forgotten.
 The front-end will require at least two more separate projects in the OpenPassPhrase ecosystem.
 Firstly, a responsive single-page html5-based web app needs to be written to consume the backend API.
 Second, a mobile app will definitely be required soon after.
 Discussions and ideas about native (Android, iOS) versus cross-platform (Xamarin, PhoneGap) implementations will be entertained.
 Experts in web and mobile developements are welcome.